One form of arthritis is osteoarthritis (OA). With OA, the hard tissue that covers the ends of the bones in a joint begins to break down.

 Exercise can reduce knee pain caused by arthritis while also improving motion and flexibility.

-Luckily, there are ways to ease the effects of knee arthritis.
-By regularly practicing these exercises, people can reduce knee pain, improve motion, decrease stiffness, and increase flexibility.
+By regularly practicing some specific exercises, people can reduce knee pain, improve motion, decrease stiffness, and increase flexibility.

 People with arthritis should always consult a physician before beginning any exercise routine.